 Justification

 To plan effectively for people with specific needs, the Council will develop a series of strategies to help meet these needs, which will be implemented over the Plan period.
+The Strategic Housing Market Assessment 2024 identified a requirement for 1,708 additional units of sheltered housing for older people / retirement housing and 378 additional extra care units / supported living housing in Sandwell over the plan period.

 However, it is also considered that accommodation for people with specific needs is best located in areas that are close to local facilities and amenities and accessible by public transport, whilst not having a negative impact on the surrounding area.
 Therefore, when identifying sites for these facilities, the Council will use the above criteria as well as the accessibility criteria set out in Policy SHO3.